Halloween

 Day of Contemplation

 On the last Sunday of each month, the Sisters spend the day in silence, except for communal prayer and Eucharist.
 Silence allows the Holy Spirit to touch a wounded heart and heal it.
-In silence we hear the voice of God speaking in our hearts.
-“One of the greatest attacks of the enemy is to […]
+In silence we hear the voice of God speaking in our hearts.“One of the greatest attacks of the enemy is to make […]

 Day of Contemplation

 On the last Sunday of each month, the Sisters spend the day in silence, except for communal prayer and Eucharist.
 Silence allows the Holy Spirit to touch a wounded heart and heal it.
-In silence we hear the voice of God speaking in our hearts.
-“One of the greatest attacks of the enemy is to […]
+In silence we hear the voice of God speaking in our hearts.“One of the greatest attacks of the enemy is to make […]